Alexander Zhurbin: Biography

-Alexander Borisovich Zhurbin was born in Tashkent.
-In 1963, he graduated from Special Music School and in 1969, he graduated from Tashkent Conservatory and Gnessin Music College as a cellist and a composer respectively.
-He subsequently undertook his postgraduate studies as a musicologist in Leningrad, where he completed his PhD dissertation (1973) on Gustav Mahler's Symphonies.
+Alexander Borisovich Zhurbin was born in Middle Asian part of USSR.
+He graduated from Special Music School in 1963.
+In 1969 he graduated from Tashkent Conservatory as a cellist and Gnessin Music College as a composer.
+He undertook postgraduate studies as a musicologist in Leningrad, where he in 1973 completed his candidate of science dissertation on the Symphonies of Gustav Mahler.